ShinyCode/gan-stronomy/README.md

 ## Setup

-Our code is written in Python 3, and we used the Deep Learning VM (PyTorch) with an NVIDIA Tesla K80 GPU, 8 vCPUs, and 30 GB of RAM.
+Our code is written in Python 3, and we used the Google Cloud Deep Learning VM (PyTorch 0.4.1) with an NVIDIA Tesla K80 GPU, 8 vCPUs, and 30 GB of RAM.

 For the purposes of setup, we'll work in a directory called `project` (though this can really be named anything).
 After setup is complete, your directory structure should look something like this: